vessl-ai/examples/detectron2/README.md

 # Detectron2

-Run Detectron2 example on SavviHub:
+Run Detectron2 example on Vessl:
 * Dataset mount
   1. Create a new dataset with a public S3 bucket directory `s3://savvihub-public-apne2/detectron2`.
   2. Mount the dataset to `/input/balloon` at the experiment create form.